matrix-0wl/ethernaut-solutions-foundry/src/levels/09-King/README.md

 ## Potential attack scenario (hypothesis)

-Attacker can create a malicious contract that will contain an `attack` function that trigger `selfdestruct` and specify the address of the `Force` contract as the target.
-Funds it with some Ether, calls the `attack` function and this way he will increase the balance of the `Force` contract.
+Attacker can create a malicious contract that will send Ether (current prize) to the victim contract to become the new king.
+Victim contract will try to reclaim the kingship by sending an equivalent amount of prize money to the attacker contract via `transfer` function but it won't be possible because attacker contract won't implement any method `fallback()` or `receive()` to handle Ether transfer.
+In result the transfer call from victim contract will simply revert, reverting the whole transaction and the level won't be able to become the new king.

 ## Plan of the attack